Colourless Bumps on Toddler Skin: A Clear Guide for Parents

 1. Bumps on palms, soles, or inside the mouth should always be checked out, as they could indicate things like Hand, Foot, and Mouth Disease.

-Early diagnosis will help you understand common viral skin conditions before they develop into serious issues, and will ensure proper care and prevent unnecessary complications.
+Early diagnosis will help you understand common viral common skin problems in kids before they develop into serious issues, and will ensure proper care and prevent unnecessary complications.

 End Note